I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 On The Receiving End Of Being With Someone Stuck In Their "Victim" We may need to check if we get caught in a drama triangle of trying to rescue the other or end up becoming persecutory.
 Even though we are usually a compassionate, caring, empathic person we can connect with people who genuinely want to help themselves yet may feel more distant and struggle to do so with others who pull on us for sympathy, drain our energy, have abandoned themselves are unwilling and closed to learning.
 Some people feel sorry for themselves, complain how bad their life is, so they can be taken care of and it can be tempting to jump in with our caretaking role or pleaser.
 Sometimes all we can do without getting drained is to offer a limited amount of time, be supportive, caring and then disengage as a loving act to ourself, remaining tuned in to our own feelings (maybe noticing our heartbreak in how they are treating themselves), helplessness over others who are unwilling to learn about caring for themselves.

-The rescuer or saviour in us can at times be entirely appropriate, when we choose to step in and help, enable when alongside respecting people own qualities, resources, abilities, autonomy, we are concerned and genuinely care about someone vulnerable or about what's happening in the world (some of us can take on a role of world saviour).
+The rescuer or saviour in us can at times be entirely appropriate, when alongside respecting people's own qualities, resources, abilities, autonomy, we choose to step in and help, enable others when we are concerned and genuinely care about someone vulnerable or about what's happening in the world (however, some of us can take on a role of world saviour).
 And when we care (without rescuing or wanting anything back in return, doing it for them) we can check if our help is wanted.
-We may take on a role of saving others - the saviour as a one-up position trying to look after others, solve their problems.
+Some of us may take on a role of saving others - the saviour as a one-up position trying to look after others, solve their problems.
 The rescuer or saviour role can also be addictive, because we can feel good in trying to help or rescue others - see also Codependency (Co-Dependency) - Caretaking.
-Yet behind our help may also live controlled, invasive niceness (often through our need for approval)..
+Yet behind our help may also live controlled, invasive niceness (often through our need for approval).
 And if we trying to rescue others, we may want to consider that it may be our own inner child that needs rescuing by us, because in trying to rescue others we are ignoring our own feelings and responsibility for them (e.g. loneliness).
 This can help us moving into compassion for both ourself and others.
 Rescuing others may also be connected to fear of disappointing, hurting, upsetting or annoying others, our partner.
 We can take the moral high ground - "We are the good guy, we know best".
 We can be like a magnet, attracting others who we decide need rescuing.
 Sensitive, we can try so hard, giving so much to make things better for others, our partner, but never quite succeed.
 We may try to take personal responsibility for their moods, feelings (see also Enmeshment).
 Our role of rescuer boosts our esteem - we are important, yet inside we may feel empty, using others we rescue to fill us.
 We can switch from rescuer to perpetrator or victim, when others do not respond positively to our rescuing role.
 We can end up resenting and blaming our partner for not appreciating all what we are doing for them, becoming a persecutor.
 And our actions (of rescuing and attacking) stop them taking care of themselves.
 We may need the courage to be disliked or struggle to acknowledge others are responsible for their life, as we are for ours.
 Counselling and psychotherapy can explore with you how the hooks of manipulation and guilt may play a role.
 The marriage counselling or relationship counselling supports us in stepping out of these controlling roles and provides the space for us to address our own problems, emotions and need to be liked, instead of focusing on others, so the care we give is also for ourself.
 The rescuer may:

-• Disempower others, victimise them, not allow them to grow, especially when we feel uncomfortable from seeing other people lacking or in a needy situation and we aim to help them from our place of discomfort in order to feel ourself to feel better or them feel better, rather than offering help from our position of strength & alignment of others' success - not alignment with their problem
+- Disempower others, victimise them, not allow them to grow, especially when we feel uncomfortable from seeing other people lacking or in a needy situation and we aim to help them from our place of discomfort in order to feel ourself to feel better or them feel better, rather than offering help from our position of strength & alignment of others' success - not alignment with their problem

-• Struggle to know when it's best to step in, support - let others rely on us others & when to step back, allow others space to do things for themselves - be self reliant
+- Struggle to know when it's best to step in, support - let others rely on us others & when to step back, allow others space to do things for themselves - be self reliant

-• Try to solve or fix things, please or charm others
+- Try to solve or fix things, please or charm others

-• Automatically try to work out what others want, need at the cost to our self
+- Automatically try to work out what others want, need at the cost to our self

-• Have a dominant personality as the peacemaker, pacifier, mediator
+- Have a dominant personality as the peacemaker, pacifier, mediator

-• Become martyr-like or depressed, with a lost sense of who we are
+- Become martyr-like or depressed, with a lost sense of who we are

-• Have a strong sense of entitlement towards the victim - "after all I've done for you" (we may in turn become a victim, believing we have been taken advantage of)
+- Have a strong sense of entitlement towards the victim - "after all I've done for you" (we may in turn become a victim, believing we have been taken advantage of)

-• Fear conflict, confrontation
+- Fear conflict, confrontation

-• Attempt to take emotional responsibility for others
+- Attempt to take emotional responsibility for others

-• Help others hold it all together for them in order to reduce their own anxieties or personal fears of abandonment, rejection - it keeps the rescuer nice & safe, avoiding their own problems & uncomfortable emotions ("They have all the problems, I don't.
+- Help others hold it all together for them in order to reduce their own anxieties or personal fears of abandonment, rejection - it keeps the rescuer nice & safe, avoiding their own problems & uncomfortable emotions ("They have all the problems, I don't.
 They are anxious, I am not").
 Yet in wanting others to feel safe it may indicate that we feel unsafe inside, believing that if others feel safe, then we can.

-• Be under the illusion that it is in our power to make others happy
+- Be under the illusion that it is in our power to make others happy

-• Be stuck with a false sense of superiority, by being so unselfish for the good of someone else (see also Healthy Side Of Being Self(ish))
+- Be stuck with a false sense of superiority, by being so unselfish for the good of someone else (see also Healthy Side Of Being Self(ish))

-• Become guilty & lost (role-deprived) when unable to be involved or solve other people's problems (our guilt may be a strong driver to rescue others even further)
+- Become guilty & lost (role-deprived) when unable to be involved or solve other people's problems (our guilt may be a strong driver to rescue others even further)

-• Blame others (sometimes becoming the perpetrator) for their problems, refusing to address their own
+- Blame others (sometimes becoming the perpetrator) for their problems, refusing to address their own

 The persecutor or perpetrator in us, the dictator, tyrant takes a one-up position, blames others for the situation by putting them down or hurting them (including victim blaming).
 Attacking others may become our defence.
 Yet inside we may also be hiding inner fears, seeking safety.
 The more desperate we are, the more tyrant-like we become - maybe victim blaming/shaming (see also Scapegoating, Controlling Behaviour, Blaming & Criticism - Counselling London).
 Angry or rageful we can sense a rush of adrenaline.
 At times we may not even realise that we have become emotionally bullying.
 It can be very tough for us to acknowledge we get into this "dictator", emotionally bullying role, have damaged others, that we don't always need to be right (see Competitiveness In The Relationship Or Marriage), that it's OK to be vulnerable and that we might need help through relationship counselling and marriage therapy.
 The tyrant, dictator (or sadist) in us may be authoritarian - often linked to achieving things (see also Being Overdemanding Of Our Partner).
 We may be oppressing others, very direct, become unilateral, which can alienate them (yet inside we may believe this is just being assertive, having good leadership).
 Our compassion may be in short supply.
 (Beneath our persecutory nature we too may become self-persecutory, experiencing shame, guilt.
 The dictator, persecutor or perpetrator in us (see also Being Overdemanding - Our Own Taskmaster) may serve a positive function by propelling us to assert and protect ourselves, lay out our case, have boundaries, saying things as they are.
 Yet self-compassion and healthy relationships with others may be missing, especially if ironically we have become our own inner tyrant inside of us.)